imlavaraju/RIDIV_weather/README.md

 ### Step 2: Obtain API Key from OpenWeatherMap

-1. Go to the OpenWeatherMap website at [https://home.openweathermap.org/myservices](https://home.openweathermap.org/myservices).
+1. Go to the OpenWeatherMap website at [Click Here](https://home.openweathermap.org/myservices).
 2. Sign up and log in to the website.
 3. Go to your profile and navigate to "My API Keys".
 4. Generate a new API key (choose the free version).